Prepare a perfect passport photo with guaranteed acceptance!

 Yes.
 Using our tool you can take a passport photo with your iPhone and any other camera tool.
 You can even take a selfie and our software will validate it for Canada Passport Photo Requirements.
 You can also ask another person to take a photo of you.

 To take a photo for your Canada Passport, you may wear medical glasses, but you may not wear tinted glasses or sunglasses.
-The point is that your pupils and the color of your irises as well as the shape of your eyes must be visible.
-Even if you are wearing prescription glasses, it's best to remove them to reduce the risk of your image being rejected by a government official.
+The point is that your pupils and the colour of your irises as well as the shape of your eyes must be visible.
+Even if you wear prescription glasses, it's best to remove them to reduce the risk of your image being rejected by a government official.

 5 × 7 cm width x height (2 × 2 ¾ inches).